itsfrank/vue-typescript/README.md

 ```

 #### Note on using `new` with component classes
-Calling something like `new MyComponent()` will actually not construct a new component, neither will it re-register it with vue.
-All components are registered at load time, calling new on the class is equivalent to getting a reference to the return of `Vue.component('my-component', {...})`, this function is only evaluated once, and the retuern is stored internally by vue-typescript.
-This is why in the vue-router example, we need to put `new` in front of our class.
+Calling something like `new MyComponent()` will actually not construct a new MyComponent object, It will actually create a new vue component instance, with the properly formated data, methods, props, watch, etc.. objects.
+The class MyComponent is actually equivalent to the return of `Vue.component('my-component')`.

 # Planned Features
 - @on / @once - function decorators to register event handlers